What Is Snap? How To Apply, Eligibility and How Much To Expect

 Required documentation for SNAP may include:

-• Proof of your identity (with a federally issued identification card, such as a driver’s license).
+• Proof of identity (with a federally issued identification card, such as a driver’s license).

-• Proof of residence, proof of citizenship, or for noncitizens, proof of documented permission to live in the United States.
+• Proof of residence and citizenship; for noncitizens, proof of documented permission to live in the United States.

 • Social Security numbers for everyone in the household.